-Fullness underneath our chin is far from desirable and has never been put in the limelight as it has more recently, originally with “selfies” and lately through online and virtual calls.
-We learned to diminish its impact by taking selfies from “above”.
-This concept, while still valid for our online conferences is more challenging as most of us use our computers on a table where the camera can’t help but look “up”!
+Fullness underneath our chin is far from desirable and has never been put in the limelight as much it has recently, originally with “selfies” and lately through online and virtual calls.
+We learned to diminish its impact by taking selfies from above.
+This concept, while still valid, is more challenging for our online conferences as most of us use our computers on a table where the camera can’t help but look “up!”

 The causes of fullness in the area underneath the chin are many.
 Certainly, weight gain often is the primary cause and may be one of the first signs of the “pandemic” or “Covid” weight gain.
 Other causes may include aging, poor posture, or even a genetic predisposition to developing and maintaining fat in this region.

 Most of the time when we refer to our double chin, we are talking about a collection of fat underneath our chin giving us less neck definition and more fullness in this area.
 It can present with a number of rolls, highlighting the fat even further.

 If you have a “waddle” under your chin, the best thing to do is see a board-certified plastic surgeon like I am, so we can take a thorough history and perform a detailed exam and ultimately determine what you would be the best candidate for.

 Are There Nonsurgical Treatments for a Double Chin or Turkey Neck?

 The era of “nonsurgical” options has created an even greater desire to treat things we want improved outside of the operating room, avoiding surgery.
 As with many other areas, fullness of the neck can be treated through nonsurgical means.